mpr-projects/RPi-NAS/README.md

 # RPi-NAS
-Scripts used in the Raspberry Pi NAS.
+This repository contains a few scripts that are used in the Raspberry Pi NAS.

+Scripts:
+- nas_smart_test.py is a script intended to be run with cron.
+It starts a S.M.A.R.T. check of a drive, keeps the drive awake and finally writes the output to one or multiple files.